freedomofkeima/messenger-maid-chan/README.md

 4. Run `python setup.py install` to build Maid-chan.
 Finally, you can execute `maidchan` in the background process to run this bot.

+## Available Feature

+- Upload image for random image filtering via https://github.com/fogleman/primitive (Requires `maidchan_primitive` running in the background)
+- Japanese Kanji & Vocabulary for each reply

 ## Available Command

-- Random image filters, e.g.: https://github.com/fogleman/primitive (Requires `maidchan_primitive` running in the background)
+-

 ## Priority Ideas